Maximilian von Herff: World War II

-On 20 April 1944, Herff was promoted to SS-Obergruppenführer (SS general).
+On 20 April 1944, Herff was promoted to SS-Obergruppenführer.

 Capture and death

-Herff was taken prisoner by British forces in 1945, and held at Grizedale Hall POW camp.
+Herff was taken prisoner by British forces after Germany's surrender in May 1945, and held at Grizedale Hall POW camp.
 He suffered a stroke and died at nearby Conishead Priory Military Hospital.
 He was later reburied at Cannock Chase German Military Cemetery, Staffordshire.

+Family

-His sister Carin von Herff moved to London during his imprisonment where she lived for four years before returning to Germany with her French Huguenot husband, a former SS-Oberführer of the 33rd Waffen Grenadier Division of the SS Charlemagne (1st French).
-Both were acquitted of any war crimes and, along with Maximilian von Herff, claimed they were only involved in the Nazi Party base and Waffen-SS not the extermination of the Jews.
+Herff's sister, Carin von Herff, moved to London during his imprisonment where she lived for four years before returning to Germany with her French Huguenot husband, a former SS-Oberführer of the 33rd Waffen Grenadier Division of the SS Charlemagne (1st French).
+Both were acquitted of any war crimes and, along with Maximilian von Herff, claimed they were only involved in the Nazi Party and the Waffen-SS not the extermination of the Jews.
 The couple later returned to live in England in the 1960s.

-His cousin was Eberhard Herf, a senior SS police official.
-He commanded Police Regiment North and Order Police units in Minsk, Belarus; in the latter capacity, Eberhard Herf directed mass murder of the Jews in the Minsk Ghetto.
+Herff's cousin was Eberhard Herf, a senior SS police official.
+He commanded Police Regiment North and Order Police units in Minsk, Belarus and directed mass murder of the Jews in the Minsk Ghetto.
 Following the war, Eberhard Herf was convicted in the Minsk Trial and executed.